dumux/dumux/examples/freeflowchannel/README.md

     auto problem = std::make_shared<Problem>(gridGeometry);
 ```

-We set a solution vector which has a part (indexed by `cellCenterIdx`) for degrees of freedom (`dofs`) living
+We set a solution vector which consist of two parts: one part (indexed by `cellCenterIdx`)
+is for the pressure degrees of freedom (`dofs`) living in grid cell centers.
+Another part
-in grid cell centers - pressures - and a part (indexed by `faceIdx`) for degrees of freedom livin on grid cell faces.
+(indexed by `faceIdx`) is for degrees of freedom defining the normal velocities on grid cell faces.
 We initialize the solution vector by what was defined as the initial solution of the the problem.

 ```cpp